We need to learn to listen to each other’s pain and hope. Understanding and empathy are the cornerstones of lasting peace.

 Golda

-All but one are made in Israel.
+All but one of these films was made in Israel.
 I added the clarification about the Israeli “viewpoint” simply because one of them, the very recently made Golda, is in fact a US/UK production (albeit that the director, and several of the actors, apart from Helen Mirren in the lead role, are Israeli).
 I didn’t actually think too much of Golda, to be honest, and I feel the same way about at least a couple more of these.
-I felt that some of them were made more for the sake of mythmaking than in order to ask serious questions about what I just heard Thomas Friedman very neatly describing as nearly one hundred years of “war, timeout, war, timeout, war, timeout….”
+It seemed to me that some of them were made more for the sake of mythmaking than with the goal of asking serious questions about what I recently heard the notable journalist Thomas Friedman very neatly describing as nearly one hundred years of “war, timeout, war, timeout, war, timeout….”

 Lebanon